-As of December 31, 2014, the Bank maintained a branch network of 658 branches, consisting of 633 full-service branches, 18 retail-only branches, four corporate-only branches and one commercial-only branch located in 62 commercial centers in Turkey, mainly in İstanbul, İzmir, Ankara and Antalya.
-The Bank also has one branch at the Atatürk Airport Free Trade Zone in İstanbul and one branch in Bahrain.
+As of December 31, 2015, the Bank maintained a branch network of 642 branches, consisting of 621 full-service branches, 14 retail-only branches, four corporate-only branches and one commercial-only branch located in 60 commercial centers in Turkey, mainly in İstanbul, İzmir, Ankara and Antalya.
+The Bank also has a branch at the Atatürk Airport Free Trade Zone in İstanbul and one branch in Bahrain.
 The Bank has dedicated certain branches, which are located primarily in upper-middle-income residential areas, to retail customers.

 The continuous expansion of the Bank's branch network until 2013, in particular the number of retail branches, allowed the Group to organically grow its customer base.
-The following table sets forth information relating to the Bank's branch network and customer growth for the periods indicated.
+The Bank's management believes that such expansion strategy resulted in a branch network that is both productive and efficient.
+The following table sets forth information relating to the Bank's branch network and customer numbers for the periods indicated.

 As of December 31,

-2012 2013 2014
+2013 2014 2015

-Total number of branches 582 674 658
+Total number of branches 674 658 642

-Full service branches 570 639 633
+Full service branches 639 633 627

-Number of active retail customers 4,343,294 4,778,398 4,939,534
+Number of active retail customers 4,778,398 4,939,534 4,926,128